jsaraivx/PassManager-Project/README.md

           2. after following the step by step through the terminal, the files will be saved to the .txt
           3. Now, you can view your data through the ConsultaSenha.py program
           4. Congratulations, you can leave your recommendations here, or by creating forks

+## Features:

+CRUD for Passwords in .txt = DONE
+FIX bug to MacOS/Linux = DONE
+Optimizing Data Storage process = WIP
+Develop a frontend = To do